-Most of the space is behind the bulkhead, and there are four different panel vans on offer, called SL31, SM31, MM31 and LM31.
-The 31 refers to the Master E-TECH’s gross vehicle weight (GVW) of 3.1 tonnes, while the SL is a short-wheelbase low-roof van, SM is short wheelbase with a medium roof, MM medium wheelbase and roof and LM long-wheelbase and a medium roof.
+Most of the space is behind the bulkhead, and there are two different panel vans on offer, called MM35 and LM35.
+The number 35 refers to a gross vehicle weight (GVW) of 3.5 tonnes, while the MM is a medium-wheelbase, medium-roof configuration roof and the LM has a long wheelbase and medium roof.

-A chassis-cab version was added to the range in July 2020, with a maximum payload of 1,620kg before conversion.
-This allows for a whole host of conversions including tipper, dropside and Luton box van.
+The LL35 platform-can model is designed to have custom bodywork added, such as a Luton low-loader.
+A chassis-cab version was added to the range in July 2020, allowing for a whole host of conversions, including tipper, dropside and Luton box van.

 Renault Master E-TECH interior space, storage & comfort